rusefi/rusefi_documentation/OEM-Docs/Honda/E24-SEFMJ-white-civic-si/E24-SEFMJ-white-civic-si.md

 # General Context

-SEFMJ Honda protocol running 9600 K-line communication between 2004 Honda ECU and multiplex module within body control unit / cabin fuse box.
+SEFMJ Honda protocol running 9600 K-line (effectively 12v serial port) communication between 2004 Honda ECU and multiplex module within body control unit (BCM) / cabin fuse box.

-Some packets are sent my BCM some packets are sent by ECU.
+Some packets are sent my BCM, some packets are sent by ECU.
 Assumption is that BCM is master thus first packet in the cycle is coming from BCM.

 ![image](https://user-images.githubusercontent.com/48498823/224524802-0bbde452-66a4-43b7-95c5-b523dc23cb63.png)